jfpatrick/accsoft-gui-pyqt-widgets/docs/widgets/lsa_selector/index.rst

    :alt: Tooltip when hovering over a cycle in the list

    Tooltip when hovering over a cycle in the list

-The data is accessed via :mod:`pjlsa` library.
-By default the widget instantiates LSA client connected to the `gpn` server.
-Is is also possible to use a custom :class:`~pjlsa.LSAClient` object by instantiating a :class:`~accwidgets.lsa_selector.LsaSelectorModel` with ``lsa`` argument and passing it to the widget.
-This widget takes full advantage of accwidgets' :ref:`widget-specific dependencies <install:Specifying dependencies>` to not create a hard dependency on :mod:`pjlsa`, when the widget is not used.

 Errors